-(-25 percentage point probability of being in a permanent contract conditional on working).
-This was accompanied by a substantial reallocation of time from paid work (-28 hours per week) to home production (+53 hours per week).
-Men did not change their employment contract upon fatherhood; they only mildly changed labor supply and time spent on housework (about two hours a week of less paid work and more housework) and spent about a third of the time with the newborn relative to women.
+In this section, we show that women who became mothers before the Fair Work Act experienced a stark transition from permanent to casual employment at the time of childbirth (-25 percentage point probability of being in a permanent contract conditional on working).
+This was accompanied by a substantial reallocation of time from paid work (-28 hours per week) to home production (+53 hours per week) and a large decrease in leisure and sleep (-24 hours per week).
+Men did not change their employment contract upon fatherhood; they only mildly changed labor supply and time spent on housework (about two hours a week of less paid work and more housework) and spent about a third of the time with the newborn relative to women, decreasing leisure and sleep about half as much relative to women.

 The Transition from Permanent to Casual Contracts for Mothers Before the Fair Work Act, women moved to casual jobs after becoming parents, while men did not.
 As explained in Section 3, before the Fair Work Act it used to be very hard to reduce hours below full-time while keeping a permanent job.
-Instead, in order to reduce hours, people had to move to casual contracts, which don't require any commitment and are associated with low and irregular hours.
+Instead, in order to reduce hours, people often had to move to casual contracts, which don't require any commitment and are associated with irregular hours.
 Unsurprisingly, motherhood, with its large increase in time demands, was associated with a sharp transition from permanent to casual jobs.
-This is evident in panel (a) of Figure 3, which plots the estimate of the child penalty in the probability of being on a permanent contract conditional on working, separately for women (in pink) and men (in blue).
-From the figure, we see a large drop (almost 20 percentage points) in the probability of being on a permanent contract upon motherhood, which increases over time to nearly 30 percentage points in the seven subsequent years (the average over this time horizon is 25 p.p.).
+This is evident in panel (a) of Figure 2, which plots the estimate of the child penalty in the probability of being on a permanent contract conditional on working, separately for women (in pink circles) and men (in blue squares).
+From the figure, we see that, while the pre-birth prevalence of permanent contracts among working men and women was the same (73%), for women we observe a large drop (almost 20 percentage points) in the probability of being on a permanent contract upon motherhood, which increases over time to nearly 30 percentage points in the seven subsequent years (the average over this time horizon is 25 p.p.).
 Recall that this is only among women who are employed, so the drop is not explained by women dropping out of the labor force.
 Instead, we see no changes in contract type for men who become fathers.